NelsonSalvador/Projeto-3-LP1/README.md

 will run trough the enemy list to make sure each enemy can move close to the player, if the move that is closest to the player is against a wall, they will move in a random direction.
-The EnemySelect will compare every move an enemy can make a choose the one with the samllest distance to the player. if the enemy sees he has 2 possible moves with the same distance he will make the first one he checked.
+The EnemySelect will compare every move an enemy can make a choose the one with the smallest distance to the player. if the enemy sees he has 2 possible moves with the same distance he will make the first one he checked.
 When the enemy hits a wall the method EnemyRandomMove will ensure the enemy moves into a random available direction by making various compares